juliwold/DeepLearning_HomeExercise/report/report.md

 ### ML metrics

-There was no large difference in performance between the model trained on **My annotations** or **All annotations**. **All annotations** performed slighty better with an mAP@.5 of 0.38 compared to 0.36 for **My annotations**.
+There was no large difference in performance between the models trained on **My annotations** or **All annotations**. **All annotations** performed slighty better with an mAP@.5 of 0.38 compared to 0.36 for **My annotations**.
 ML metrics of the models are shown in